Automattic/client-example/README.md

 ## Admin area

-Initalization adds a `Client Example` dashboard item with a control pag displaying the main button and some debugging information.
+Initalization adds a `Client Example` dashboard item with a control page displaying the main button and some debugging information.
 It's a very simple [administration page](https://github.com/Automattic/client-example/blob/master/admin/partials/client-example-admin-display.php) with several sections.

+### Site registration

-The main `Register` button runs a register request that is handled by the controllers described below.
+The main `Register` button runs a register request that is handled by the controllers described in technical sections below.

+### User disconnection

+The `Disconnect current user` button appears if you already are  connected to WordPress.com.
+Pressing this button will disconnect your currently logged in user.
+To test this procedure you can install Jetpack alongside this plugin on your test site and connect your user.

 ## Registration controller

 The [registration controller](https://github.com/Automattic/client-example/blob/master/admin/class-client-example-admin.php#L139) is a very basic WordPress action controller with a nonce check.
 All the heavy lifting is done by the Connection Manager.

+## User disconnect controller

+The same can be said about the disconnect controller - it's just handling a form submission and calling the `disconnect_user` method with the current user ID.

 ## Callback controller